-Time Tracking / Paid Sick Leave for Student / Hourly Employees
+Time Tracking, Paid Sick Leave for Students and Hourly Employees

 Paid Sick Leave for Student and Temporary Hourly Employees

 Starting January 1, 2018, student and temporary hourly employees of The Evergreen State College will begin to accrue Paid Sick Leave (PSL) under the Washington State Minimum Wage Requirement and Labor Standards Act.
 Those hired after January 1, 2018 will begin accruing PSL at the commencement of their employment.

 - PSL will accrue at a rate of one (1) hour for every 40 hours worked, prorated consistent with the increments of the college’s timesheet system.